EarthObservationSimulator/orbitpy/README.md

 1. Make sure the `instrupy` package (dependency) has been installed.
 It can be installed by running `make` in the `instruments/instrupy/` directory.
 2. Navigate to the `oc/` directory and run `make`.
-3. Navigate to the `orbitpy/` directory and run `make`.
+3. Run `make` from the root repo directory (please make sure to complete step (2) before this step).
 4. Execute `make runtest` to run tests and verify *OK* message.
-5. Run an example, by running the following command from the `orbits` directory: `python orbitpy/bin/run_mission.py orbitpy/examples/example1/`.
+5. Run an example, by running the following command from the `orbits` directory: `python bin/run_mission.py examples/example1/`.
    See the results in the `orbitpy/examples/example1/` folder.
 More description of the examples is given in the documentation.

-Find the documentation in: `/orbitpy/docs/_build/html/index.html#`
+Find the documentation in: `/docs/_build/html/index.html#`

 ## License and Copyright